microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

     });
 ```

-But LUIS results are sometimes complex, in these situations, it simpler to capture the desired result as a json file, add it as an embedded resource to your project and deserialize it into a LUIS result.
+But LUIS results are sometimes complex, in these situations, it is simpler to capture the desired result as a json file, add it as an embedded resource to your project and deserialize it into a LUIS result.
 Here is an example:

 ```csharp
 var mockRecognizer = new Mock<IRecognizer>();